Nikad izvini: Unreleased TV resumption

 In an interview to Politika TV review published on 26 September 2008, program producer of TV Pink, Tanja Vojtehovski announced that Nikad izvini would be resumed to program.
 Certain number of new episodes has been recorded and is available through YouTube, however, until present day, it has not been aired, with lack of an official explanation.
-In an interview given to Serbian week-magazine "Standard" from mid-2009, Ćešić made a comment: „When friend of mine told me about sketch, in which owner of Delta Holding sings Everybody Кnows (with which new season of Nikad izvini should have begun), that he would not air it too, if he has a TV station, I answered that probably I wouldn't too...
+In an interview given to Serbian week-magazine "Standard" from mid-2009, Ćešić made a comment: „When friend of mine told me about sketch, in which owner of Delta Holding sings Everybody Кnows (with which new season of Nikad izvini should have begun), that he would not air it too, if he has a TV station, I answered that probably I wouldn't either...
 I never blamed television for cancellation.
-Responsibility for that state in medias is up to creators of "time spirit", or in German, "Zeitgeist".
+Responsibility for that state of mass media is up to creators of "time spirit", or in German, "Zeitgeist".
 In our case, those are limited politicians, or persons behind them". Ćešić's latest project, „Iz nepoznatih razloga“("For unknown reasons"), was also cancelled from some networks, and available only online.